el-joseppe/cheat-sheets/README.md

 # Joseppe's "cheat-sheets"

-Hello everybody!
+Hello everybody! 🚀

 I'm Joseph.
 This repo is part of my personal knowledge-base.
 Here you'll find tips, code-snippets, and command references for the tools I personally use or play around with.

+## got something to add?
+If you would like to add to or correct something in this repo, feel free to contact me or create a pull request.
+That would be really cool 🙂

 ## Wishlist
-These are topics, tools, things I want to try out or allready use and therefore may need some documentation in this repo:
+These are topics/tools/things I want to try out or allready use and therefore want to add in this repo:
 - infrastructure
 	- QNAP
 	- Proxmox